vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/2-vector-stores.md

 - Recognizes that "furry friend that fetches" is semantically similar to "dog behavior"
 - Ranks results by conceptual relevance: "golden retriever training" scores higher than "cat toys" for a "dog" search

-The magic happens because vectors capture *meaning* - "puppy", "canine", and "golden retriever" all get similar vector representations because they're conceptually related, even though they share no common letters!
+The magic happens because vectors capture *meaning*: "puppy", "canine", and "golden retriever" all get similar vector representations because they're conceptually related, even though they share no common letters!

 ## 🛠️ Vector Store Options